MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/test-signing.md

     It is advisable to use quotes around &lt;hwid&gt;.
 For the toaster sample, it will be:

     ```cpp
-    devcon.exe update c:\toaster\toaster.inf “{b85b7c50-6a01-11d2-b841-00c04fad5171}\MsToaster”
+    devcon.exe update c:\toaster\toaster.inf "{b85b7c50-6a01-11d2-b841-00c04fad5171}\MsToaster"
     ```

 Uninstalling the driver package:
 A driver package should not be removed from the system while a device is still using it.
-If the device needs to be removed in order to remove the driver package, a device can be removed using the Devcon tool using the “remove” switch. “devcon.exe /?” shows all the switches for this tool.
-To get specific information on using a switch, “help” should be added as shown below for the “remove” switch.
+If the device needs to be removed in order to remove the driver package, a device can be removed using the Devcon tool using the "remove" switch. `devcon.exe /?` shows all the switches for this tool.
+To get specific information on using a switch, "help" should be added as shown below for the "remove" switch.

 ```cpp
 devcon.exe help remove
 ```

 After the device has been removed, to remove the driver, two commands are necessary.
-Use the first command with “dp_enum” switch to find the driver inf file name corresponding to the driver package installed in the computer.
+Use the first command with "dp_enum" switch to find the driver inf file name corresponding to the driver package installed in the computer.

 ```cpp
 devcon dp_enum